-This theatre workshop will focus on “the self as a starting point” using mapping to explore, communicate, share and make sense of personal narratives in relation to wider issues of human security, such as drought.read more
+This theatre workshop focussed on “the self as a starting point” using mapping to explore, communicate, share and make sense of personal narratives in relation to wider issues of human security, such as drought.read more

-We’re funded from a pot of research money aimed at getting researchers to understand and address major challenges affecting countries in the global south.
-Our project’s on Patterns of Resilience to Drought, exploring community resilience to drought in South Africa from historical and contextual perspectives.read more
+People from the University of Pretoria, University of Brighton, Boingboing and Khulisa are collaborating on a project: Patterns of Resilience to Drought, exploring community resilience to drought in South Africa from historical and contextual perspectives.read more

 The Cultural Awareness session was an opportunity to have an open discussion about some of the issues that come up around cultural awareness.
 Like an iceburg, a lot of what makes up culture are things that we often cannot see or are below the surface.read more